 In many countries, non-governmental organizations (NGOs) play a critical role in democratization by both promoting citizen oversight of the government and providing goods such as healthcare and education.
 However, there is conflicting evidence on how these NGOs affect political behavior and institutional development.
 I develop a new theory that conceives of NGOs as information signals that shape the informal social institutions that either incentivize or undermine collective political participation.
-I argue that, as the number of NGOs in a community increases, so does citizens’ exposure to information suggesting that more and more of their neighbors are exiting from government services.
+I argue that the increased prevalence of NGOs in a community also increases citizens’ exposure to information suggesting that more of their neighbors are exiting from government services.
 When an individual exits from a government service, that individual no longer has an incentive to engage in oversight or pay taxes for government provision of that service.
-In turn, when citizens are exposed to information suggesting that their neighbors are exiting from government services, it signals that fewer people will join in any collective action directed towards government service providers and reduces the incentives to engage in costly political activity.
+Therefore, when citizens are exposed to information suggesting that their neighbors are exiting from government services, it signals that fewer people will join in any collective action directed towards government service providers and reduces the incentives to engage in costly political activity.